opendata-swiss/ogd-handbook-wiki/inventory.md

 Lang: en
 Draft: yes

+It is easy to start keeping track of datasets in a table or spreadsheet, but less effective in a larger organization where multiple people collaborate on this task.
+Open Data Portals could be considered a type of *data inventory*, and the software systems behind them could be used both to maintain a data inventory as well as to publish data.
+In this section we discuss ways to research and track datasets that a large organization produces.

 ## Data inventories

 A *data inventory* is a listing of internal datasets created, maintained or even just stored within an organization or organizational unit.
 At its most basic, it is a list of data sources.
 A sophisticated inventory contains additional information about each dataset, such as: